cwpau/EMFAC/README.md

 # EMFAC-HK
-background: as the modeling program is too user-unfriendly in parameter input.
+background: as the modeling program is too user-unfriendly in parameter input(over thousands of manual clicks).
 The script generates scripts to automatically generate input files for the program.

 ref: https://www.epd.gov.hk/epd/english/environmentinhk/air/guide_ref/emfac-hk.html

+**Weather data excel file and template input file are not disclosed due to workplace integrity.
+The repo serves as a showcase of my coding ability and a reference for people encountering the same issue.

 This script performs the following: